Robert-van-Engelen/lisp/README.md

       return &cell[sp];
     }

-Later we can pop the value from the stack:
+Later we should pop the value from the stack:

     /* pop from the stack and return value */
     L pop() {